d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 ## macOS Catalina

 If you are installing on macOS Catalina, execute the `rclone` utility in a terminal window before using RcloneOSX.
 There is a process of granting access for the `rclone` utility before using it by RcloneOSX.
 MacOS Catalina will also ask permission for accessing your home catalog first time you start RcloneOSX.

+## Version 2.0.0

+28 October 2019

+I am currently working on next version.
+The restore part is refactored.
+Parts of code are refactored as well.
+Most of the work is based upon next version of RsyncOSX and RsyncGUI.

+I don´t know when this version will be released.
+Probably by end of November 2019.

 ## Version 1.9.4